Copyright © 2023-2025 The Johns Hopkins University Applied Physics Laboratory LLC

 The ANMS is designed with a microservice architecture using containers for isolation and network protocols to communicate between services.
 Many of the service interfaces use stateless HTTP exchanges, some use MQTT for pub-sub interactions and some use PostgreSQL for long-term configuration and data warehousing.
 Although some of the subsystems have a preferred start-up order (to ensure initial configuration is valid and consistent) the containers can be restarted in any order with a few specific exceptions.

-The subsystems of the ANMS (all Docker containers) are illustrated as gray blocks within the "ANMS Instance" group in the diagram of Figure 1.1, “ANMS Components with Protocol Associations”.
+The subsystems (containers) of the ANMS are illustrated as gray blocks within the "ANMS Instance" group in the diagram of Figure 1.1.
 The entire ANMS instance is made to be run on a single host, with future plans to allow installing in a more distributed environment.
-Currently the ANMS provides security at the boundary of the instance but not between comtainers (see Section 1.6, “Security” for details), which would be required for a distributed installation.
+Currently the ANMS provides security at the boundary of the instance but not between containers (see Section 1.6 for details), which would be required for a distributed installation.

-A higher-level logical view of the ANMS is shown in Figure 1.2, “ANMS Primary Components with Logical Associations” where some of the internal infrastructure containers (e.g., PostgreSQL database, MQTT broker) are removed for clarity.
+A higher-level logical view of the ANMS is shown in Figure 1.2 where some of the internal infrastructure containers (e.g., PostgreSQL database, MQTT broker) are removed for clarity.

 The User Agents in both diagrams are how a user can interact with the ANMS, which is solely via HTTP exchanges.
 Most of the ANMS API follows RESTful principals of stateless service interactions, while some of the API is more browser-oriented to provide UI visuals.

 The ANMS is intended to be deployed using the Puppet orchestrator, either from a local Puppet apply execution or configured from a central Puppet server.
 Part of the ANMS source is a Puppet module "anms" to automate the configuration of an ANMS deployment.
-Specific procedures for performing an installation using a local Puppet apply are in Section 2.2, “Installation”.
+Specific procedures for performing an installation using a local Puppet apply are in Section 3.2.

 Package Name | Version Minimum |